zhangsu/ccspec/README.md

 ```
 In the above snippet, all the examples share one instance of `Student`.

+#### Scope and execution order
+Hooks are only executed for examples contained in the example group that
+immediately encloses the hooks themselves.
+This would be useful to do
+initialization and cleanup differently for different (nested) example groups.

+The execution order of various hooks is:
+1. Before all hooks
+2. Around each hooks (the part before calling Example#run)
+3. Before each hooks
+4. Execution of the example
+5. After each hooks
+6. Around each hooks (the part after calling Example#run)
+7. After all hooks

+Before hooks in a parent example group are always executed **before** those
+of the same type in the child example group.

+After hooks in a parent example group are always executed **after** those of the
+same type in the child example group.

+Around hooks in a parent example group wrap around around hooks in the child
+example group recursively.

+Multiple hooks of the same type are allowed within the same example group.
+They
+are executed in the order of declaration.

+TODO(zhangsu): add example snippet and output to demonstrate the order.

 ## Run tests for CCSpec written in CCSpec!
 ```Zsh
 git clone git@github.com:zhangsu/ccspec.git